agneevX/homelab/README.md

 Depending on the content, I either download and keep a 1080p version or a 4K version.
 Radarr and Sonarr automatically upgrade versions, so a 1080p WEB-DL automatically upgrades to a 1080p Blu-Ray when it becomes available.

-My preferred torrent downloader I use is qBittorrent as it's most compatible and because I have had very less issues with it over time.
+My preferred torrent downloader that I use is qBittorrent.
+It's most compatible and I've had little to no issues with it over time.

 I use StevenLu's list only for Radarr auto-import.